This Urban Outfitters knock off tote bag comes together in 30-mintues and makes for a wonderful beginner sewing project. Let’s get started!

 Make sure your straps aren’t twisted and pin them in place on the outside of your bag.
 Sew a cross box on each strap, making sure that the straps don’t move around while you’re sewing them on.

 If you chose not to paint your bag until now, subscribe to my newsletter to get the basics on fabric painting.
+Voilá – you now have an Urban Outfitters knock off tote bag to carry you through the season!

-Congratulations – you just make your own Urban Outfitters knock off tote bag, perfect for Spring weather!
 If you’re looking for more bag or pouch tutorials, try our beginner sewing projects:

 A beginner sewing tutorial (with an easy, knit applique) for burp cloths for baby and new mom gifts.